-Pin Name Description 1 Demag The Demag pin offers 3 different functions: Zero voltage crossing detection (50 mV), 24 μ A current detect and 120 μ A current detection.
-The 24 μ A level is used to detect the secondary reconfiguration status and 120 μ A level to detect an Over Voltage status called Quick OVP.
-2 Isense The Current Sense pin senses the voltage developed on the series resistor inserted in the source of the power MOSFET.
-When I{sense} reaches 1.0 V, the Driver output (pin 5) is disabled.
+Pin Name Description 1 Demag The Demag pin offers 3 different functions: Zero voltage crossing detection (50 mV), 24 $\mu$ A current detection and 120 $\mu$ A current detection.
+The 24 $\mu$ A level is used to detect the secondary reconfiguration status and the 120 $\mu$ A level to detect an Over Voltage status called Quick OVP.
+2 I sense The Current Sense pin senses the voltage developed on the series resistor inserted in the source of the power MOSFET.
+When $I{sense}$ reaches 1.0 V, the Driver output (pin 5) is disabled.
 This is known as the Over Current Protection function.
-A 200 μ A current source is flowing out of the pin 3 during the start-up phase and during the switching phase in case of the Pulsed Mode of operation.
-A resistor can be inserted between the sense resistor and the pin 2, thus a programmable peak current detection can be performed during the SMPS stand-by mode.
+A 200 $\mu$ A current source is flowing out of the pin 3 during the startup phase and during the switching phase in case of the Pulsed Mode of operation.
+A resistor can be inserted between the sense resistor and the pin 2, thus a programmable peak current detection can be performed during the SMPS standby mode.
 3 Control Input A feedback current from the secondary side of the SMPS via the Opto-coupler is injected into this pin.
-A resistor can be connected between this pin and GND to allow the programming of the Burst duty cycle during the Stand-by mode.
+A resistor can be connected between this pin and GND to allow the programming of the Burst duty cycle during the standby mode.
 4 Ground This pin is the ground of the primary side of the SMPS.
 5 Driver The current and slew rate capability of this pin are suited to drive Power MOSFETs.
-6 V {CC} This pin is the positive supply of the IC.
+6 V CC This pin is the positive supply of the IC.
 The driver output gets disabled when the voltage becomes higher than 15 V and the operating range is between 6.6 V and 13 V. An intermediate voltage level of 10 V creates a disabling condition called Latched Off phase.
-7 This pin is to provide isolation between the V_i pin 8 and the V{CC} pin 6.
-8 V i This pin can be directly connected to a 500 V voltage source for start-up function of the IC.
-During the Start-up phase a 9.0 mA current source is internally delivered to the V{CC} pin 6 allowing a rapid charge of the V{CC} capacitor.
+7 This pin is to provide isolation between the V i pin 8 and the V CC pin 6.
+8 Vi This pin can be directly connected to a 500 V voltage source for startup function of the IC.
+During the startup phase a 9.0 mA current source is internally delivered to the $V{\rm CC}$ pin 6 allowing a rapid charge of the $V{\rm CC}$ capacitor.
 As soon as the IC starts-up, this current source is disabled.